sjayawardena/local-multiplayer-meetup/README.md

 #### Footer

 - The footer will have links, via icons, to social media - Facebook, Twitter, Instagram.
 It will appear the same on all pages of the site.

+### Features Left To Implement

+- I would like the site to have a Multiplayer Meet-up finder feature on the Where and When page.
+This would allow users to view an interactive map and enter their location to see options near them.
+This would rely on the movement growing and being available in other areas.
+The site's main title/branding would of course have to change then, as currently it just is aimed at 'North London'.

+## Testing

+### Validator Testing

+### Unfixed Bugs

+## Deployment

+The site was set up by creating a new repository on GitHub, using [this template](https://github.com/Code-Institute-Org/gitpod-full-template) from CodeInstitute.

+The development environment used was GitPod.
+This was opened initially via the green 'GitPod' button that appeared on the repo's listing on GitHub.
+Then regular commits and pushes were sent from GitPod back to the repo on GitHub.

+To deploy the live site from the GitHub repository, these steps as outlined on Code Institute's sample README file for the Love Running project were followed:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Branch
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+## Technologies Used

+(++Link and give details on completion++)

+- HTML5
+- CSS
+- GitHub
+- GitPod
+- Balsamiq
+- Google Fonts
+- Font Awesome
+- Chrome DevTools
+- Lighthouse
+- W3C Markup Validation Service
+- W3C CSS Validation Service

+## Credits

+### Content

+- Ideas for structuring README.md files were gained from samples provided from former students, whose GitHub names are: Pelikantapeten, AlexaH88

+### Media

+- Images used on the wireframes were taken from the [Pexels free-to-use stock photos website](https://www.pexels.com/)